 The Office of Fair Trading has undertaken a formal review of compliance by payday lenders with its relevant legislation and guidance, in particular the Irresponsible Lending Guidance.

 We will analyse the evidence of compliance sent to us by lenders.
 If we still have concerns that they are not compliant, we have a range of options open to us.
 These include taking steps to remove their licence, imposing legal requirements on them to change certain aspects of their behaviour or, if we have evidence of imminent harm to consumers, suspending their licence immediately.
-We will provide a further update in June.

 The OFT has published the final report of its compliance review of the payday lending sector.
 The review has found evidence of widespread non-compliance with the law and guidance across the sector and at every stage in the life-cycle of loans.